Nir-Aderet/Magic-Square/README.md

 Main methods:

-● printMatrix: his method prints the matrix.
+● printMatrix: This method prints the matrix.

 ● takeInput: This method takes input for the matrix.